BogSav/Enhanced/README.md

 ```

 The production image performs the TypeScript project build (`tsc -b`) and Vite production bundling inside the container, then Nginx serves the static assets on http://localhost:80.

-### 4. Troubleshooting tips

-- Port 5173 already in use → stop previous dev session (`docker compose down`) or change Vite port via env `VITE_PORT` and map it in `docker-compose.yml`.
-- Changes not reflecting → ensure the file is within a mounted path (`src`, `public`, `index.html`).
-Non‑mounted additions require rebuilding or adding a new volume mapping.
-- Lint auto‑fix didn’t persist → confirm you used `web-lint-fix` (the read‑only lint service cannot write changes) and that Git shows modifications.
-- Permission issues on Windows → Git line‑ending conversions can affect container caching; set `core.autocrlf=input` for consistent LF inside containers if needed.

 # Future Work